rive-app/rive-unity/README.md

 ## Getting Started

+See the official examples repository to easily run a project locally: https://github.com/rive-app/rive-unity-examples

+See the [Rive Unity docs](https://help.rive.app/game-runtimes/unity) for more information.

 You will need a Unity editor that supports OpenGL or D3D11 for Windows, or a Mac with ARM64 (M1, M2, etc) architecture.

 Select either D3D11/OpenGL for Windows, or Metal for Mac/iOS as the Graphics API under Project Settings -> Player in Unity.